-If the student is found to have a prior record of academic dishonesty the student is a graduate student who allegedly violated the Policy in any culminating milestone of their degree program, or the egregious nature of the allegations merits a formal hearing, the instructor must refer the matter to for an Academic Honor Policy Hearing by submitting the "Academic Honor Policy Hearing Referral" form and appropriate documentation to FDA.
+If the student is found to have a prior record of academic dishonesty the student is a graduate student who allegedly violated the Policy in any culminating milestone of their degree program, or the egregious serious nature of the allegations merits a formal hearing, the instructor must refer the matter to Step 2 for an Academic Honor Policy Hearing by submitting the "Academic Honor Policy Hearing Referral" form and appropriate documentation to FDA. the Office of the Vice President for Faculty Development and Advancement.